Act / Act of Parliament

 A person who is eligible to vote in an election.

-The list of names of people who are registered electors for an electoral district.
+The list of names of people who are registered electors for an electorate.

-A member of Parliament’s office in his or her electoral district.
+A member’s office in his or her area or district.

 A detailed statement of how the Government proposes its departments and other agencies will spend public money and incur liabilities in a financial year.
-This spending must be approved by way of an Appropriation Bill.
+This spending must be approved through an Appropriation Bill.

 Information given in writing or in person to a select committee.